-"Unversioned content" or "unversioned files" are files stored in a Fossil repository without history.
-Only the newest version of each unversioned file is retained.
+"Unversioned content" or "unversioned files" are files stored in a Fossil repository without history, meaning it retains the newest version of each such file, and that alone.

-Though history is omitted, unversioned content is synced between respositories.
-In the event of a conflict during a sync, the most recent version of each unversioned file is retained and older versions are discarded.
+Though it omits history, Fossil does sync unversioned content between repositories.
+In the event of a conflict during a sync, it retains the most recent version of each unversioned file, discrding older versions.

 Unversioned files are useful for storing ephemeral content such as builds or frequently changing web pages.
-The download page of the self-hosting Fossil repository is stored as unversioned content, for example.
+We store the download page of the self-hosting Fossil repository as unversioned content, for example.

 Accessing Unversioned Files

 Unversioned files are not a part of a check-out.
-Unversioned files are intended to be accessible as web pages using URLs of the form: "http://domain/cgi-script/uv/FILENAME".
+Unversioned files are intended to be accessible as web pages using URLs of the form: "https://example.com/cgi-script/uv/FILENAME".
 In other words, the URI method "uv" (short for "unversioned") followed by the name of the unversioned file will retrieve the content of the file.
-The mimetype is inferred from the filename suffix.
+The MIME type is inferred from the filename suffix.

 The content of unversioned files can also be retrieved using the fossil unvers cat FILENAME command.